LaibaZaffar/portfolio/README.md

 # Portfolio Website

-This is the source code for my personal portfolio website, hosted on GitHub Pages.
-The website showcases my skills, services, and professional experiences.
+This is the source code for personal portfolio website, hosted on GitHub Pages.
+The website showcases some skills, services, and professional experiences.

 ## Technologies Used